Introduction

 Jokers |

-Jokers play an important role in Rummy; they help you replace any missing card in your impure sequence.
-Jokers are the Trump cards worth zero points in the game.
-They help you quickly create combinations and help you reduce your score.
+Jokers play a crucial role in rummy; they help you replace any missing card in your impure sequence and sets and are worth zero points.
+They allow you to create combinations and help you reduce your score quickly.

 Printed Jokers